xileF1337/riboswitch_design/README.md

 ## Copyright and license

-Copyright 2015-2020 Sven Findeiss & Felix Kuehnl
+Copyright 2015-2020 Sven Findeiß & Felix Kühnl

 The code provided in this package is free software released under the GNU General Public License v3.
 Please refer to file `LICENSE`.